 The central air conditioning system that you have requires refrigerant.
 It is the refrigerant that allows the system to create that cold air you rely on and enjoy so much.
 It is a chemical that is filled into your system when it is initially installed.
 Over time, the refrigerant is going to begin to get used up.
 On top of that, issues could crop up with its container, resulting in a leak.
 When you have reduced levels of refrigerant, it is likely that the system is not going to cool the home very well.

 One of the best ways to prevent this problem is to have the system regularly inspected.
-An annual tune-up is an excellent idea as the refrigerant levels will be examined, so you know they are at proper state before heavy usage begins.
+An annual tune-up is an excellent idea as the refrigerant levels will be examined, so you know they are in the proper state before heavy usage begins.

 Outside Unit Stops Working